 On this date in 1963, Vivian Malone and James Hood integrated the University of Alabama.

 Accompanied by U.S. Deputy Attorney General Nicholas Katzenbach, their attempt to register at the University of Alabama was temporarily blocked by Governor George Wallace.
-The governor (physically) bodily blocked their entrance to the University with his "stand in the schoolhouse door."
+The governor (physically) blocked their entrance to the University with his "stand in the schoolhouse door."

-Kennedy's father, Robert F. Kennedy, Sr., was a key player in the desegregation of UA as U.S. attorney general in 1963.
+Kennedy's father, Robert F. Kennedy, Sr., played a pivotal role in the desegregation of the University of Alabama (UA) as U.S. attorney general in 1963.
 In 2003, Robert F. Kennedy, Jr., gave a keynote address at The University of Alabama's commemoration of the 40th anniversary of the first successful enrollment of African American students.

-The three-day event, "Opening Doors: 40th Year Commemoration," remembered the events when Malone (now Vivian Malone Jones) and James Hood enrolled at UA.
-Malone graduated from UA in 1965, and in 1997, Hood, who left when he could not bear the constant spotlight, received his doctorate from U.A.
+The three-day event, "Opening Doors: 40th Year Commemoration," commemorated the events surrounding the enrollment of Malone (now Vivian Malone Jones) and James Hood at UA.
+Malone graduated from the University of Alabama (UA) in 1965, and in 1997, Hood, who left when he could no longer bear the constant spotlight, received his doctorate from UA.